pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 The `type` for this solver wrapper is `solver_wrappers.python.tube_structure_solver`.
 In this model inertia is taken into account, but still only radial displacement is considered.
 The required input is the pressure on the tube wall.
-Although a required variable in `interface_input`, `traction` is not taken into account.
+Traction is not taken into account, even though it is a required variable in `interface_input`.
 The resulting output is the radial displacement.
 For the other components of displacement, zero is returned.